How Often Should You Reboot Your Router? (And Why You Should)

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Your router is the place that connects you to the World Wide Web.
-It's a huge inconvenience when it doesn't work.
-And it's even worse when you can't figure out why it's not working.
+You should reboot your router if you have an intermittent or slow connection.
+It's a huge inconvenience when your router doesn't work, and it's even worse when you can't figure out why it's not working.
 You may need to troubleshoot your internet connection, and rebooting your router is the first step to diagnosing the issue.

 In this article